sighupio/fury-distribution/docs/schemas/onpremises-kfd-v1alpha2.md

 ### Description

-Configuration for Pomerium, an indenity aware reverse proxy used for SSO.
+Configuration for Pomerium, an identity-aware reverse proxy used for SSO.

 ## .spec.distribution.modules.auth.pomerium.defaultRoutesPolicy